bronger/jfy/README.rst

 Status of this project
 ----------------------

-This project does not work at all yet.
-I have not wrapped a single existing program.
-I just created the common code which works as a dispatch for the wrappers.
+This project is in its early infancy.
+I have only wrapped “uptime” because it is so simple.
+Besides that, I just created the common code which works as a dispatch for the wrappers.

 I had the idea and wanted not to forget it.
 Therefore, I started this repository.
-When I have some time, I will create my first actual wrapper.
+When I have some time, I will create more wrappers.
 If you are interested, get in touch with me!

 My personal priority is the Btrfs command line tool ``btrfs``.
 It has extensive output but no ``--json`` option.  ``colormgr`` is another candidate.